DdavidC/grok-usage-watch/README.md

 ## 📌 Introduction

-**Grok Usage Watch** Grok Usage Watch is a lightweight browser extension that displays your remaining Grok usage directly on Grok.com.
+**Grok Usage Watch** is a lightweight browser extension that displays your remaining Grok usage directly on Grok.com.

 It supports Grok 3, Grok 4, and Grok 4 Heavy, with a clean, draggable floating window that keeps your usage always visible.